fortran-lang/vscode-fortran-support/README.md

 ```

 To show the symbols in the file outline enable `provide.symbols`.
 Symbols can be
-served by the fortran-language-server, the built-in, both or none.
+served by the fortls, the built-in, both or none.
 By default
 `fortls` is used.

 ```jsonc